Kortforsyningen/GPSLogSheet2/README.md

 ## Introduction

-DRAFT!
-This is very much a work in progress.

 GPSLogSheet2 is a metadata collector and script generator for the height measurements performed for the reference network of GNNS stations.

+The goal is to upload meta-data and generated GNNS post processing scripts to a FTP server, for use with GNNS measurements made in the field.

 ## Installation